thomasfriedrichs/FitlanceSolution/README.md

     </li>
 </ul>

-<p>After completing these steps, your application will be able to use HTTPS locally with a browser-trusted certificate.</p>
 <h3 style="font-size: 1.3em;">4.
 Open the project in Visual Studio 2022 or your preferred IDE.</h3>
 <h3 style="font-size: 1.3em;">5.
 Add Local Configuration File</h3>
 <p>Create a file named <code>appsettings.Development.Local.json</code> in FitlanceSolution/Fitlance with the following configuration:</p>